dalyIsaac/onenote-markdown/README.md

 The main reason is that the previous attempt wasn't written with full code coverage, and going back to rectify that was painful.
 There were also some fundamentally bad architectural decisions - like sending multitudes of unnecessary requests to the Microsoft Graph at once.

 This attempt starts with building the editor first, instead of the Microsoft Graph interface.
-The editor is the most complex component, and thus a fresh start is a nice place to start.
+The editor is the most complex component, and thus should be a good starting point.

 However, starting from scratch doesn't mean that the old project will be completely ignored - bits and pieces will provide "inspiration" when needed.